AnikaitKadamb/Reminders-to-Notion/README.md

 # Reminders to Notion sync - Apple shortcuts
-a highly customizable apple shortcut to export reminders in Apple Reminders to any Notion database including automatic export of reminder properties such as completed on, is completed, created on and more.
+A highly customizable apple shortcut to export reminders in Apple Reminders to any Notion database including automatic export of reminder properties such as completed on, is completed, created on and more.